Maldor/EDMD/docs/ROADMAP.md

 ### Combat Zone Block
 Active CZ tracking separate from Session Stats: faction, intensity, bonds and rate for the current zone.

+### EDDN Powered Wingman Block
+Allow you to set up to *n* CMDRs and get events about their state sent to you.
+Allows Squadron leaders to see status at a glance of their fellows
+Would also be useful for Operations to determine if certain actions are needed (Heal, Resupply, Support)

 ---